-Running your water regularly makes it harder for your pipes to freeze.
-So make sure you turn your taps on and off every day.
+Turn your taps on regularly - Make sure you turn your taps on and off every day to prevent freezing.

 Remember, if you don't feel confident unfreezing your pipes, you can always call a plumber.

-This will give you an idea of where the frozen pipe is.
-If no water comes out of any of the taps it's best to call a professional.
+Turn on the taps - If no water comes out of any of the taps it's best to call a professional.
 If it's just one tap you can trace the pipe and try to thaw it yourself.

-Turn on the heating – warm air will help warm up the pipes.
+Switch on the heating - warm air will warm up the pipes.
 You could use an electric heater in very cold places, such as an attic.